mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 what you are doing and the behavior that you're displaying.
 Um, and how that influences other people to act.
 Because for example, um, as a leader of the Party Corgi community, if I do something, it carries a lot of weight, right?
-If I come in and I say, no, that's not okay.
-Um, There's a lot of people that will not contest that, right?
-They'll just say, Oh, this is how this community operates not, Hey, Chris, maybe you fucked up here and maybe you shouldn't, uh, shouldn't have done that and should have done it a different way.
+If I come in and I say, "No, that's not okay," um, there's a lot of people that will not contest that, right?
+They'll just say, "Oh, this is how this community operates" not, "Hey, Chris, maybe you fucked up here and maybe you shouldn't, uh, shouldn't have done that and should have done it a different way."
 Um, there's not a lot of people who will do that because I represent, uh, what a lot of people view as the community, as one of the people who started it, right?
-Um, So I think it's super important in, in like the primary takeaway.
-I was, I would say take away is that the things that you do as the person who found the community or the company or the project will influence how people act for the rest of the existence of the community?
+Um, so I think it's super important in, in like the primary takeaway I would, I would to take away is that the things that you do as the person who found the community or the company or the project will influence how people act for the rest of the existence of the community?

 **Michaela:** [00:20:16] Okay.
 And so do you have also some, this is somehow if you are really in a position of power, right?
 We are the creator.
 We are maybe the startup founder or early employees or something.
-How can we do that as an employee in a larger organization, in something that Reno has already its own pace, its own culture, its own, you know, Makes and mags off different things.
-How can we instill a little bit of this?
-What calmness in our own team, or is it sometimes just that we have to be, um, can we actually trigger some changes?
+How can we do that as an employee in a larger organization, in something that we know has already its own pace, its own culture, its own, you know, makes and makes off different things?
+How can we instill a little bit of this, what, calmness in our own team, or is it sometimes just that we have to be, um, can we actually trigger some changes?
 I don't know if you have some experience with that, uh, working with different communities that you are not a leader of, but that you're entering in and you're, you're thinking, well, how can we, you know, change maybe a little bit or put it in the right direction?

-**Chris:** [00:21:05] The answer to that is that, uh, if you don't have any power in a situation like a company or whatnot, you probably aren't going to affect much change.
+**Chris:** [00:21:05] The answer to that is that, uh, if you don't have any power in a situation, like a company or whatnot, you probably aren't going to affect much change.
 Um, so if you're going to try to affect change, you either need like collective action.
 There have been, uh, things like petitions at companies and, uh, sharing salaries and spreadsheets and things like that, right?
-Like if you really want change, you need.
-Uh, a lot of collective action to compensate for the power that you individually do not have, but as a group you have, and like, if you don't have that and or you don't have the ability to get that, and leadership is not in a position to want to give that power to people.
-Cause that's what they have to do for change to happen.
-Um, then you have to leave and go somewhere else or you will spend your entire time there.
-Fighting this bite or fighting this fight and you will burn out and I've seen plenty of people be like, no, I'm going to fix this from the inside.
-Um, and then that results in burnout because they care so much, they put so much of their energy into it.
-It takes over their life.
-And then a change doesn't happen because the people with the power don't want to.
+Like if you really want change, you need, uh, a lot of collective action to compensate for the power that you individually do not have, but as a group you have, and like, if you don't have that and or you don't have the ability to get that, and leadership is not in a position to want to give that power to people, cause that's what they have to do for change to happen, um, then you have to leave and go somewhere else or you will spend your entire time there fighting this fight or fighting this fight and you will burn out and I've seen plenty of people be like, "No, I'm going to fix this from the inside."
+Um, and then that results in burnout because they care so much, they put so much of their energy into it, tt takes over their life.
+And then a change doesn't happen because the people with the power don't want it.

 **Michaela:** [00:22:14] Yeah.
 Yeah.
 Oh, um, that's very depressing, but yeah.
 Yeah.
 I agree.
 I also think that it's a, yeah, it's really hard if, if you are not having any power to do anything, but I also think that maybe in the little we can change and influence a little bit, the people surrounding us, right?
 It could be our colleagues or our, our inner.
-Maybe our manager that manages acid, we have some conversation and we change it a little bit.
-The perspection of, of the people.
+Maybe our manager that manages us, we have some conversation and we change it a little bit, the perspective of, of the people.
+Um...

-**Chris:** [00:22:52] Um, yeah, for sure.
+**Chris:** [00:22:52] Yeah, for sure.

-**Michaela:** [00:22:54] So.
-What I wanted to talk with you about also is so for engineering practices, and I started a little bit with that.
+**Michaela:** [00:22:54] So, what I wanted to talk with you about also is so for engineering practices, and I started a little bit with that.
 Um, so when you coming into this project, right in these startups, what about the software engineering practices that you see?
-What are some of the things that you, as an independent consultant bring into that, and maybe that has again to do with, uh, with, with, with power and a little bit, like what can you influence and what can you just, you know, exempt as.
-As it is, right.
-If you're going into, you know, a new work arrangement, um, and you see that some of the practices are not done in the way that you would like them to, to be done.
-Uh, can you, do you feel that you can change that?
+What are some of the things that you, as an independent consultant bring into that, and maybe that has again to do with, uh, with, with, with power and a little bit, like what can you influence and what can you just, you know, except as, as it is, right.
+If you're going into, you know, a new work arrangement, um, and you see that some of the practices are not done in the way that you would like them to, to be done, uh, can you, do you feel that you can change that?
 Do you try to change that?
 Um, do you adopt to the processes over there and in general, how diverse are the processes that you are seeing?

 **Chris:** [00:23:46] Uh, it depends a lot, right?
-Like, um, for example, if somebody is using.
-I'm not going to name any video production software, but like if somebody is using some video software to have their meetings that is awful and preventing their teams from communicating effectively and whatnot, um, uh, maybe like maybe I can suggest something new, but probably not, right?
+Like, um, for example, if somebody is using, I'm not going to name any video production software, but like if somebody is using some video software to have their meetings that is awful and preventing their teams from communicating effectively and whatnot, um, uh, maybe like maybe I can suggest something new, but probably not, right?
 Like probably the situation is going to be that the company that I'm working with already has established practices for the tools that they use for communication.
-And like telling them to move from Slack to discord is a nonstarter, right?
-Competent to do that.
+And like telling them to move from Slack to Discord is a nonstarter, right?
+They're just not going to do that.
 Um, so there's things that you have to adapt to, and there's a lot of those as somebody who comes in as a third party, right?
 This is not a, um, like I will come in, I will give my expertise in certain areas, technical or community based or whatnot.
-Um, and they will either take my suggestions or they won't, but they are paying me for me to tell them.
-What I know from my expertise and years of doing this, and if they don't take that advice to do it, uh, there's nothing I can do to force them to write.
+Um, and they will either take my suggestions or they won't, but they are paying me for me to tell them what I know from my expertise and years of doing this, and if they don't take that advice to do it, uh, there's nothing I can do to force them to, right?
 That's not my job and that's not what they're paying me for.
 And, um, you know, that's kind of like, like you said before, maybe it's a little bit depressing where like you see problems and then you can't fix them.
-Um, but there is a certain level of, uh, when people pay you as a consultant to come in and.
-Share your expertise with them.
-Uh, there's a different level of respect that I've seen compared to being an employee, um, where I could say, like, I can use my power as a consultant because people are paying me for my expertise.
-And if an employee says something and I'm like, that is the right thing to do.
-I can repeat that.
-And sort of like raise their voice to the level of the people who are listening, right?
+Um, but there is a certain level of, uh, when people pay you as a consultant to come in and share your expertise with them, uh, there's a different level of respect that I've seen compared to being an employee.
+Um, where I could say, like, I can use my power as a consultant because people are paying me for my expertise and if an employee says something and I'm like, that is the right thing to do, I can repeat that and sort of like raise their voice to the level of the people who are listening, right?

 **Michaela:** [00:25:43] Amplifying that.
 Yeah.
 And so how do your contracts look like?
 Are they like long term or you're just going in, you know, for a